In addition to being a certified herbalist and aromatherapy consultant, Gina finds the unrelenting allure of gardening

 Add Potting Soil

-Add about 4 to 6 inches of good potting soil.
+Add about 4 to 6 inches of good potting soil and press firmly.
 Don’t skimp on this part!

 You need something that holds plenty of moisture yet drains well and is rich in nutrients and nutrient-holding capacity.
 If any of these fail, you will have less than desirable results.